NoSuchProcess/pcb-rnd/tests/README.txt

 such as a PNG, then I suggest saving off a copy and using ImageMagick to look for the differences visually.
 The run_tests.sh script has examples of comparing .png files.
-Make sure the changes are only the expected ones and then check the new files back into git.
+Make sure the changes are only the expected ones and then check the new files back into svn.
 Do not blindly update these files as that defeats the purpose of the tests.

 **********************************************************************